pbraiders/static.en_EN/README.md

 # en-EN
-English version of the website.
+English version of the static website.